-f) Confidentiality and Record Keeping
+g) Confidentiality and Information Sharing

-Activate Learning recognises that the GDPR and Data Protection Act 2018 do not prevent, or limit, the sharing of information for the purposes of keeping children and adults at risk safe and follow the advice set out in the Government Information Sharing: Advice for Practitioners Safeguarding Services to Children, Young People, Parents and Carers 2018 guidance.
+Activate Learning recognises that the GDPR and Data Protection Act 2018 do not prevent, or limit, the sharing of information for the purposes of keeping children and adults at risk safe and promoting their welfare.
+Activate Learning understands that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
+This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of student's, in a timely manner.

+Activate Learning follow the advice set out in the Department for Education Information Sharing Advice for Practitioners Providing Safeguarding Services for Children, Young People, Parents and Carers 2024 guidance, and Data Protection in Schools 2024 guidance, and if in any doubt staff should speak to the DSL or DDSL for advice.

 Activate Learning recognises the importance of information sharing, both within the college, and with other colleges on transfer including in-year.
-The school partnership teams work in conjunction with local education providers to promote the transfer of safeguarding and child protection files from schools to Activate Learning's college safeguarding teams.
+The school partnership teams work with local education providers to promote the transfer of safeguarding and child protection files from schools to Activate Learning's safeguarding teams and automated systems are in place for the request of such files.